Honey Toasted Paneer / Tofu With Sesame Seeds

 • Cut Paneer/Tofu into 1 inch cubes and shallow fry them in butter/oil.
 I never deep fry the paneer or tofu.
 Shallow frying them in couple of tablespoons of oil works equally well.
 Drain the pieces on a paper towel and use the rest of the oil/butter in the pan to make the gravy.

-• If needed, add a tsp more of oil in the pan and fry the cut onion, bell pepper.
+• If needed, add a teaspoon more of oil in the pan and fry the cut onion, bell pepper.
 Once they are lightly cooked, add the ginger garlic paste and fry it for a minute more.

 • Now add the cut tomatoes, green chilies and ketchup and cook it on a medium flame until the tomatoes are soft (around 5 mins)